bbense/elixgrep/README.md

 Currently supports a simple string search in a list of files and directories.
 It will expand to search all regular files in the subtree of any directory you give it.
-It also has the ablity to load elixir code plugins to implement a general map/reduce.
+It also has the ablity to load elixir code plugins to implement a general map/reduce (in the Hadoop sense).

-A simple grep plugin that simply dupilicates the default functionality is included.
-More plugins will be made available as time permits.

 Usage